 To ensure the integrity of research manuscripts and publishing process, the journal continuously investigates allegations of publication misconduct, both before and after publication.
 If malpractice is discovered at any time (even after the publication), the journal will take appropriate actions, such as issuing a correction or retraction, to make sure the conformance to the ethical standard is met by all parties involved.

-Authors must comply with best practice in publication ethics, specifically with regard to authorship, duplicate submissions, originality and plagiarism, acknowledgment of sources, fabrication, digital image manipulation, competing financial interests, disclosure and conflicts of interest, hazards to human or animal subjects, and fundamental errors in published works.
+Authors must comply with best practices in publication ethics, specifically with regard to authorship, duplicate submissions, originality and plagiarism, acknowledgment of sources, fabrication, digital image manipulation, competing financial interests, disclosure and conflicts of interest, hazards to human or animal subjects, and fundamental errors in published works.
 In addition, authors should present their work with sufficient detail and references in a clear and objective manner so that replication of the research is possible.
 Authors are obliged to provide retractions or correction of any mistakes, in case of detection.

 Editors must treat manuscripts in confidence, ensure a fair and unbiased peer-review of manuscripts for publication, and declare any competing interests.
 They must guard the integrity of the publication by pursuing suspected or alleged research and publication misconduct and issuing corrections and retractions when needed.
 Editors should also follow rigorous editorial policies that not only promote the transparency and objectivity of peer review but also prevent reviewer and editorial misconduct.